Service encryption with Customer Key

 Customer Key is built on service encryption and lets you provide and control encryption keys.
 Microsoft 365 then uses these keys to encrypt your data at rest as described in the Online Services Terms (OST).
 Customer Key helps you meet compliance obligations because you control the encryption keys that Microsoft 365 uses to encrypt and decrypt data.

 Customer Key enhances the ability of your organization to meet the demands of compliance requirements that specify key arrangements with the cloud service provider.
 With Customer Key, you provide and control the root encryption keys for your Microsoft 365 data at-rest at the application level.
 As a result, you exercise control over your organization's keys.
-If you decide to exit the service, you revoke access to your organization's root keys.
-For all Microsoft 365 services, revoking access to the keys is the first step on the path towards data deletion.
-By revoking access to the keys, the data is unreadable to the service.

 Customer Key with hybrid deployments

 Customer Key only encrypts data at rest in the cloud.
 Customer Key does not work to protect your on-premises mailboxes and files.
 You can encrypt your on-premises data using another method, such as BitLocker.